-Name Description Incentives (financial and other) investment is to support the attraction, upskilling and retention of key mental health professionals to address mental health workforce shortages.
+Name Description Incentives (financial and other) professionals to address mental health workforce shortages.
 The Mental Health Nursing component allows up to 126 postgraduate nursing scholarships for study in mental health and suicide prevention, with five percent of all scholarships prioritised for Aboriginal and Torres Strait Islander applicants.
 The allied health professionals and psychology component will allow up to 152 postgraduate scholarships for study in mental health and suicide prevention for tertiary, vocational and CPD courses and will also support 20 clinical placements.
-Five percent of these scholarships are prioritised for Aboriginal and Torres Strait Islander applicants.
-CPD Bursaries - allied health professionals working or interested in working in mental health related areas of practice - \$1,500 each (102 available).
+Five percent of these scholarships are prioritised for Aboriginal and Torres Strait Islander applicants. interested in working in mental health related areas of practice - \$1,500 each (102 available).
 Allied Health Professionals and Psychologists: For allied health postgraduate students, up to \$15,000 each (22 scholarships).
-Psychology and postgraduate clinical psychology scholarships, between \$15,000-\$30,000 each (3 undergraduate and 7 postgraduate scholarships).
+Psychology and postgraduate clinical psychology scholarships, between \$15,000-\$30,000 each (3 undergraduate 7 postgraduate scholarships).
 CPD Bursaries - allied health professionals working or interested in working in mental health related areas of practice, \$1,500 each (100 bursaries).
 Support clinical placements in a mental health setting (available for both undergraduate and postgraduate Allied Health scholars), \$11,000 each (20 scholarships).
 Bonded Medical Program Provides students a Commonwealth Supported Place at an Australian university in return for a commitment to work in eligible regional, rural and remote areas for a period of three years once they have completed their course of study in medicine at an Australian university.
 The Bonded Medical Program commenced in 2020 and is a statutory program.
-Further information please refer to the Bonded Medical Program Website .
+For further information refer to the Bonded Medical Program Website .
 Roughly 800-900 places are offered at 21 universities per year.
 Rural Health Multidisciplinary Training (RHMT) Program The RHMT program aims to improve the recruitment and retention of medical, nursing, dental and allied health professionals through immersive clinical placements and academic campuses in rural and remote Australia.
-The program supports health students in clinical placement opportunities in a rural and remote environment.
-This enables students to experience rural clinical training experiences and increases the likelihood of
+The RHMT program offers health students the opportunity to train in rural and remote communities via a network including: 20 rural clinical schools The program supports health students in clinical placement opportunities in a rural and remote environment.
+This enables students to experience rural clinical training experiences and increases the likelihood of opting to work in rural and remote Australia.
+Approximately \$252 million per annum is provided to 23 universities